The Mechanic (2011): More Drinking Than Killing

 Baddies: Dean (Tony Goldwyn), head of the “mechanics.”

-Best Kill: Bad guys are walking along the dock when Arthur jumps out of the water and spears one of the baddies right in the calf muscle.
+Best Kill: Bad guys are walking along a dock when Arthur jumps out of the water and spears one right in the calf muscle.
 The baddie falls down screaming with his head hanging over the edge of the dock.
-Arthur bends his neck backwards over the dock and breaking it with his bare hands.
+Arthur then gives him the ol’ pennsylvania crackadoo and snaps his neck.

 Best Explosion: Steve and Arthur are driving after their main baddie, Dean, who is surrounded by cars in front and back of him.
 One by one they pick off the cars surrounding Dean.
 Steve hijacks a city bus and is driving it head on into the first car of the baddie’s entourage.
 Steve bails just in time when the car collides with the bus, driving up into it and exploding.